“When you're young you are always a bit of an idiot. What saves us is that we realize it later.”

 This book is a collection of these statements, in an effort to ensure they do not disappear.

-Here are a few of my favoriate Karlisms.
+Here are a few of my favorite Karlisms.

 I hate holidays!
 That's for people who always do the same thing in the same place.